Parenting Orders

 Considering children’s views

-When making parenting orders, the court does not usually hear directly from children, although it can.
+The court does not usually hear directly from children, although it can.
 Children do not usually go into court.

 More information